nataliegnelson/nelson/content/home/publications-simple.md

 **2021**

+- **Natalie G. Nelson**, Maude L. Cuchiara, Christine Ogilvie Hendren, Jacob L. Jones, Anna-Maria Marshall, Hazardous Spills at Retired Fertilizer Manufacturing Plants Will Continue to Occur in the Absence of Scientific Innovation and Regulatory Enforcement, *In review* (submitted August 6, 2021)

 - **Lise R. Montefiore&#42;&#42;**, **Natalie G. Nelson**, **Amanda Dean&#42;&#42;&#42;**, Mahmoud Sharara, Reconstructing the historical expansion of concentrated swine feeding operations from Landsat imagery, *Submitted* (July 29, 2021)

 - Enrique Peña Martinez, Jason K. Ward, Guy Collins, **Natalie G. Nelson**, Comparison of a manual and UAV-based method to detect skip size and frequency in cotton stands, *In review* (submitted July 16, 2021)